TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-70001.md

 Step1: Sign-in into Azure portal as a Global administrator or another role that is able to manage this application.
 Step2: Navigate to Azure Active Directory, and on the list of Enterprise applications, find the application to which you want to
        enable federated single sign on.
 Step3: Click on the application name to open it.
-Then, on the application's left-hand navigation menu, click "Single sign-on".
+Then, on the application's left-hand navigation menu, click "Properties".
-Step4: Under Domain and URLs section, replace the current identifier value current identifier with <!--$IdentifierUrl-->[IdentifierUrl]<!--/$IdentifierUrl-->
+Step4: Set the value of property "Enabled for user to sign-in" to Yes.

 Please refer to this doc for common Application related issues: <!--$AppSignInErrorHelpPage-->[AppSignInErrorHelpPage]<!--/$AppSignInErrorHelpPage-->